TheThingsNetwork/docs/_content/platforms/sdk.md

 ---
-title: SDKs
+title: Build an SDK
 ---

-# Platform SDKs
+# Build an SDK

 Devices and Applications exchange messages and events via the Handler's MQTT broker.
 SDKs wrap this in a more friendly platform-specific API.